20age1million/WaterlooStarOld/WaterlooStar/AUTHENTICATION_SETUP.md

 ## 🎯 User Experience

 ### For New Users
-1. Click "📝 Register" in header
+1. Click "📝 Register" in header or user icon
 2. Fill out registration form
-3. Check email for verification link
-4. Click verification link
+3. Account is automatically created and verified
-5. Return to site and click "🔐 Login"
+4. Automatically switched to login form (or click "🔐 Login")
-6. Enter credentials and start using the forum
+5. Enter credentials and start using the forum immediately

 ### For Existing Users
 1. Click "🔐 Login" in header